 Abbreviations: CI = confidence interval; MG-ADL = Myasthenia Gravis Activities of Daily Living; QMG = Quantitative Myasthenia Gravis

 In the Open-Label Extension Period of the study, clinicians had the option to adjust immunosuppressant therapies.
-At the end of the Open-Label Extension Period (median duration of ULTOMIRIS treatment both during Randomised-Control Period and Open-Label Extension was 759 days), 30.1% of patients decreased their daily dose of corticosteroid therapy and 12.4% of patients stopped corticosteroid therapy.
+At the end of the Open-Label Extension Period (median duration of Ultomiris treatment both during Randomised-Control Period and Open-Label Extension was 759 days), 30.1% of patients decreased their daily dose of corticosteroid therapy and 12.4% of patients stopped corticosteroid therapy.
 The most common reason for change in corticosteroid therapies was improvement in MG symptoms while on ravulizumab treatment.

 Neuromyelitis Optica Spectrum Disorder (NMOSD)